The edit

 Service, Please

-With a chapter dedicated to Afternoon Tea and other sweet treats, Claridge’s: The Cookbook is the definitive guide for aspiring chefs.
+With a chapter dedicated to Afternoon Tea and other sweet treats, Claridge’s: The Cookbook s the definitive guide for aspiring chefs.
 Alongside secret recipes, it goes beyond the pass to tell the stories of much-loved dishes, with tips for entertaining in true Claridge’s style.